thehunmonkgroup/raspberry-paper-to-cot-pipeline/README.md

    Artifacts generated:
    * CoT voicing assessment artifact
 9. **raspberry-cot-voicing-scorer:** Assign suitability scores to the voiced Chain of Thought sets based on quality assessment criteria, store in database
-10. **raspberry-generate-training-data**: Compile the final training data from the individual training artifacts, filtering out invalid Chain of Thought sets based on their quality assessment score
+10. **raspberry-generate-training-data**: Compile the final training data from the individual training artifacts, filtering out invalid Chain of Thought sets based on their quality and voicing assessment scores

    Artifacts generated:
    * Final training data in JSONL format